kishanJCygnet/Testingwhiz/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.4.0 =
+= 5.4.1 =

+* Update: Better spam score checking
-* New: Added drag and drop editor for building forms
+* Fix: Custom HTML block in drag and drop editor not working properly
-* Update: Added status dropdown to add to list action
-* Update: Support to exclude some Broadcast emails in Broadcast archive shortcode
+* Fix: Workflow not running on some setup
+* Fix: Optional parameter warning in PHP 8.1
+* Fix: Issue while creating a new campaign on some setup

 == Changelog ==

+**5.4.1 (29.06.2022)**

+* Update: Better spam score checking
+* Fix: Custom HTML block in drag and drop editor not working properly
+* Fix: Workflow not running on some setup
+* Fix: Optional parameter warning in PHP 8.1
+* Fix: Issue while creating a new campaign on some setup

 **5.4.0 (23.06.2022)**